AI IN MARKETING2024-11-02⏱️ 10 minutes

 Understanding the Language of the Future

-Machine learning is rapidly becoming one of the most salient skill sets to have in the fast-moving digital economy.
+Machine learning rapidly becomes one of the most salient skill sets in the fast-moving digital economy.

-Machine learning gives you sufficient grounding on the algorithm, tools, and thinking behind these systems.
+Machine learning gives you sufficient grounding in the algorithm, tools, and thinking behind these systems.

-You will gain understanding on how data turns to intelligence, then how to apply the same to address real-world problems: business, healthcare, finance, and beyond.
+You will gain an understanding of how data turns into intelligence and how to apply this knowledge to address real-world problems in business, healthcare, finance, and beyond.

 Hands-On Skills for Real-World Impact